- Call Number:

 - Finding Aids:

 An Introduction which includes sections on provenance, biographical information, content of the Papers, and a bibliography, has been prepared by I. F. Burton, Department of History, Bedford College, London.
-The Introduction is microfilmed at the beginning of the reel and is available as a PDF in the electronic finding aids section.
+The Introduction is microfilmed at the beginning of the reel and is available as a PDF.

 - PDF Finding Aid: